maebug/Kolo/FineTuningGuide.md

     - A LoraAlpha of 16 with a LoraRank of 16 yields a ratio of 1.
     - A LoraAlpha of 32 with a LoraRank of 16 results in a ratio of 2, meaning the trained LoRA weights will have a greater impact—similar to increasing the learning rate—which can lead to overfitting.

-  - Recommendation: A ratio of 1 is generally recommended, but feel free to experiment with ratios of 2 or 0.5 based on your specific needs
+  - Recommendation: A ratio of 1 is generally recommended, but feel free to experiment with ratios of 2 or 0.5 based on your specific needs.

 - **LoraDropout:**